What Marketing Qualified Leads (MQL) Are & How to Use Them

 How to Measure & Improve MQL Marketing Effectiveness

-In addition to knowing which leads to prioritize, tracking MQLs also provides insights on how effective your marketing campaigns are and where improvements need to be made.
+In addition to knowing which leads to prioritize, tracking MQLs also provides insights into how effective your marketing campaigns are and where improvements need to be made.
 For instance, let’s say you run three marketing campaigns to get your audience to download a recently published whitepaper along with two supporting infographics:

-- Campaign 1: Email marketing campaign sent to 1,000 recipients with a call to action (CTA) to click on the webpage where they can download the whitepaper and infographics.
+- Campaign 1: Email marketing campaign sent to 1,000 recipients with a call to action (CTA) to click on the web page where they can download the whitepaper and infographics.

 - Campaign 3: Three social media posts on LinkedIn teasing information from the whitepaper with the CTA taking the audience to the webpage where they can download the whitepaper and infographics.
 The posts were viewed by 15,000 people.